Free trial

 Implementing new software is no small undertaking, so it’s natural for senior leadership to worry what impact it will have.
 Remind them of your phased implementation plan, starting at specific sites and with certain modules before expanding further.
 Also, emphasize the training and support that the vendor will provide to make the transition smoother.

 #6.
-Employees won’t use the new software
+Employees won’t use the new EHS tool

 Illustration of two women and a man sitting behind laptops, in discussion